 The figure below explains the service steps schematically.

-Step 1 is divided into two sub-steps; Sub-step 1, the Host requests a PoC group ID, and Sub-step 2, Participants register to the group by entering the PoC group ID via the PoC user interface (PoC UI).
+Step 1 is divided into two sub-steps; Sub-step 1, the Host requests a PoC group ID, and Sub-step 2, Participants register to the group by entering the PoC group ID via the PoC User interface (PoC UI).